Makeup Work for Legitimate Absences: Twin Cities, Crookston, Morris, Rochester

 REASON FOR POLICY

 It is in both the University's and the student's interest to outline some academic protections for students when they miss class for legitimate reasons.
-This policy places parameters around what is a legitimate absence.
+This policy places parameters around what is a legitimate absence, and reinforces the responsibilities of the instructor and the student.

 There are no procedures related to this policy.